-(Hebrews 5:1) For every high priest chosen from among men is appointed to act on behalf of men in relation to God, to offer gifts and sacrifices for sins.
+(Hebrews 5:1) Every high priest chosen from among mortals is put in charge of things pertaining to God on their behalf, to offer gifts and sacrifices for sins.

 The Letter to the Hebrews refers to the Jews who still had priests that offered sacrifices in the temple in Jerusalem.
 Every high priest is chosen from members of the human race to work in behalf of the human race, and they are charged to do those things that relate to our maintaining a right relationship with God in spite of the fact that we sometimes sin: we sometimes fail our tests and yield to temptations.
 These priests offer the sacrifices God's people need, and God charged them to rightly offer our gifts to God: gifts of thanks and other offerings.
 After Jesus Christ died on the cross for our sins, priests no longer offer meaningful sacrifices for sins; however, they can be involved in offering gifts and thanksgiving to God.
 Jesus Christ is far greater than any merely human priest, and He sits as our Great High Priest in heaven.